Benunc/better-click-to-tweet/readme.txt

 If you run into any issues with my plugin not working alongside a certain link shortener, start a [support thread](https://wordpress.org/support/plugin/better-click-to-tweet "support forum") and include a link to the other plugin.
 I'll see what I can do to work with the other developer.

-I've also written a tutorial at http://benlikes.us/79 for how to set up the shortlinks with bit.ly and yourls.org.
+I've also written [a tutorial](http://benlikes.us/79 "shortlink tutorial") for how to set up the shortlinks with bit.ly and yourls.org.

 = Are there any other hidden tricks? =
 Yes!
 Because I want the majority of users (who aren't as concerned with options like nofollow links and getting rid of the URL in the tweet) to be happy, most options are hidden.
-I've written a tutorial for using those advanced options over at http://benlikes.us/7r
+I've written [a tutorial for using those advanced options](http://benlikes.us/7r "power user guide")

 = What do I do if it's not working right? =
 I am active in [the support forums](https://wordpress.org/support/plugin/better-click-to-tweet "BCTT Support"), and in patching the plugin.
 Start a thread there, and I will gladly help you out.
 Most of the time you can expect a day or two before a response.
 I'm in the eastern US, and I like playing with my kids at night, so you might not hear back immediately.
 Don't panic.

-= What are the differences between this plugin and Click To Tweet by Todaymade? = I originally was planning on contacting Justin at Todaymade to suggest some improvements to the code on his plugin, and in the midst of that, his plugin was unexpectedly pulled from the official repository, for having a (frowned upon) "Powered By" link.
-So, I set about fully overhauling the plugin.

-Since that time Justin and the team over at Todaymade have rereleased a version of their plugin without the "Powered By" link.
-His plugin (which was originally released before the advent of the shortcode API) still doesn't use it, and for that reason is less secure than mine.
-For him to change to support the shortcode API is a more complicated issue, as he'll need to still provide support for how his plugin currently handles the pseudo-shortcode system, or risk breaking every current user's website.

-I've pushed out many releases with bug fixes, improvements, and additional functionality, while the other plugin remains unchanged.
-There's no way in which my plugin doesn't live up to it's name.

 = How can I help? =
 Translations: https://translate.wordpress.org/projects/wp-plugins/better-click-to-tweet